 Ice Cream Parlours

 San Sebastián is relatively small in size, so when you head into Parte Vieja, you can’t fail to notice the abundance of ice cream parlours/gelaterias.
 There is around half a dozen that are famed for their delicious frozen goodies in an array of flavours and bright colours.
 It was difficult not to walk past one and purchase a cone.
 Our particular favourites were Gelateria Boulevard and Oiartzun Pastry – which has over 50 flavours.
 Yes… 50!
 Ice cream heaven!

 San Sebasitán Playgrounds – everywhere!

 When we first arrived in San Sebastián and made our way on foot to our accommodation, we were relieved to find a decent playground situated on the main promenade at La Concha beach – next to a traditional carousel.
 Then we found another playground about two minutes from our apartment in the Old Town.
 The another, then another and then another.
 One on the beach itself and several in the main squares of the Gros district.
 Clearly, there are a lot of children in San Sebastián and it was heartwarming to see the locals and visiting children playing together.
 Monkey was very happy.

 Monte Igueldo San Sebastian Amusement Park

-Not only is it fun to catch the funicular (the third oldest in Spain) to the summit of Igueldo but the view from top out to La Concha Bay is outstanding.
+Not only is it fun to catch the funicular (the third oldest in Spain) to the summit of Igueldo but the view from the top out to La Concha Bay is outstanding.
 Well worth the €3.15 adult return ticket for that alone.
 Meanwhile, the Monte Igueldo San Sebastian Amusement Park has a whole host of attractions to keep little ones entertained from bumper cars to a haunted house, trampolines and boat rides.
 Unfortunately for us, it was closed due to it being low season and only open on the weekends.
 But no matter, we still had fun exploring.